liferay/liferay-docs/discover/portal/articles/XX-segmentation-and-personalization/03-creating-segments.markdown

 To demonstrate the various features of segmentation and its flexibility, define two segments for the fictional Westeros Bank site.
-The segments will use the **Westeros America** organization for evaluating the users location.
-The first Segment, *American Engineers* will use standard fields as criteria, while the second, *Premium Card Prospects* will use a custom field and a cookie.
+The segments will use user data like the *Job Title* field as well as organization membership for
+evaluating segments.
+The first Segment, *American Engineers* will use standard fields as criteria.

 To get started, navigate to the Segments page.